Advertiser Disclosure

 • Prepared meal services (other than for-profit restaurants participating in state-option restaurant programs)

-If you think your business qualifies for free equipment, be sure to contact the FNS directly for more details.
-To find out more about offering this option to your customers, see our post covering the best grocery store POS systems that offer EBT & WIC.
+If your business qualifies for free equipment, contact the FNS directly for more details.
+To learn more about offering this option to your customers, see our post covering the best grocery store POS systems that offer EBT & WIC.

 Which EBT Processing Company Is Right For Your Business?

-If you’re in a business that can accept EBT payments under either the SNAP or TANF programs, there’s really no reason not to sign up for an account.
-Processing costs are minimal, and most businesses can use the equipment they already have to accept EBT payments.
-Registering as a SNAP merchant does require some paperwork and the willingness to wait a few weeks for approval, but once you’re registered, you should see increased sales from customers who otherwise might not have a viable payment option other than cash.
-It’s a win-win situation for both you as a merchant and your local community.
+If your business can accept EBT payments under either the SNAP or TANF programs, there’s no reason not to sign up for EBT processing.
+Transaction processing costs are minimal, and most businesses can use the equipment they already have to accept EBT payments.
+Registering as a SNAP merchant requires some paperwork and the willingness to wait a few weeks for approval.
+However, once registered, you should see increased sales from customers who otherwise might not have a viable payment option other than cash.
+It’s a win-win situation for you as a merchant and your local community.

 If you don’t already have a merchant account, or your provider doesn’t support EBT payments, you might want to consider an EBT-only option.
 Most merchant services providers that support EBT payments can set you up with a bare-bones merchant account designed to only accept EBT payments.

-This option can save you a considerable amount of money in processing costs and account fees, as you won’t have to pay interchange fees, PIN debit fees, or PCI compliance fees.
-Some providers will even offer you a “free” terminal to use for as long as you keep your account open.
+This option can save you a lot of money in processing costs and account fees, as you won’t have to pay interchange fees, PIN debit fees, or PCI compliance fees.
+Some providers will even offer you a “free” terminal for as long as you keep your account open.

-As we’ve noted above, there aren’t all that many providers that advertise the availability of EBT support or disclose their prices (if any) for EBT transactions.
-However, the providers we’ve listed above are good all-around choices for both EBT payments and traditional credit/debit cards.
+As we’ve noted above, not many providers advertise the availability of EBT support or disclose their prices (if any) for EBT transactions.
+However, the providers listed above are good choices for EBT payments and traditional credit/debit cards.
 For more information about credit, debit, and EBT processing in general, please consult our complete guide to merchant account and credit card processing fees.

 You can also check out our guides to the best small business credit card processors and the best credit card machines and terminals for your small business.